sarahciston/codingcare/posts/guide.md

 "It's small and tight, and we have a bunch of regulars. but I also feel like maybe there are other people out there who were not reaching who might be interested or where we can like the community, would benefit from having them as well, we're even like not just individuals. like other organizations like, I think, the a student assembly for accessibility with having some discussions about technological accessibility."
 </p>
 <p class="quote attrib">
--Katherine Yang, she/her, USC BA Media Arts + Practice, Linguistics, Computer Science
+–Katherine Yang, she/her, USC BA Media Arts + Practice, Linguistics, Computer Science
 </p> -->